 I’ve used SOFIA in the past, and I’ve been quite satisfied with it.
 I am strongly committed to working with a POJO domain layer, however, and that doesn’t fit with the core Salmon team’s development methodology.
 SOFIA has very many nice features, but making my domain objects play nicely with framework constructs is getting harder and harder, and there are plenty of other tasks that I need to spend time on.
 Also, the controllers are very tightly coupled to SOFIA, almost by necessity.
 There’s simply no way that an application could be meaningfully ported away from SOFIA with any sort of ease.
 I’m learning there are other options.

-I’ve got Rod Johnson’s new book and reading through that didn’t give me the best feeling towards Spring MVC.
+I’ve got The Red Spring Book and reading through that didn’t give me the best feeling towards Spring MVC.
 As a matter of fact, I read a post on the WebWork2 mailing list, that a useful summary, and I haven’t used WebWork for more than a couple of weeks.
-Thanks to Matt Raible, I at least have a couple places to check out for some easier examples.
+Thanks to Matt Raible, I at least have an example check out.

-Thanks to this thread on the Ruby forum, I was able to get RubyGems up and running, and Rails came shortly thereafter.
-Rails has its own forum and is mind-bogglingly simple to start using, as .
-The real barrier is my familiarity with Ruby syntax, which leads to pointers to the first Pragmatic Programmers’ book and why’s poignant guide to Ruby, which is the single funniest technical document I’ve ever read.
+Thanks to a Ruby Forum thread, I was able to get RubyGems up and running, and Rails came shortly thereafter.
+Rails has its own forum and is mind-bogglingly simple to start using.
+The real barrier is my familiarity with Ruby syntax, which leads to pointers to the first Pragmatic Programmers’book and why’s poignant guide to Ruby, which is the single funniest technical document I’ve ever read.